ChengTang/lauriekell.github.io/Home.md

 ## FLR

+Models are implemented as [FLR](http://www.flr-project.org/) packages and there are a variety of [vignettes](https://github.com/flr/mydas/wiki/mydas_vignettes) with examples, and datasets can be downloaded from [google drive](https://drive.google.com/open?id=1WfthxhdBgZfPg_lrUkpKzwRQHe61RBgK)

-`mydas` is part of the [FLR](http://www.flr-project.org) family of R packages, a collection of tools for quantitative fisheries science, developed in the R language, that facilitates the construction of bio-economic simulation models of fisheries systems.
+The `mydas` package is part of [FLR](http://www.flr-project.org) family of R packages, a collection of tools for quantitative fisheries science, developed in the R language, that facilitates the construction of bio-economic simulation models of fisheries systems.

 These can be [installed](http://www.flr-project.org/#install) from the website